lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 ## Action Skills

 Action Skills represent your training/knowledge in areas that are likely to come up in action/conflict situations during the game.
+For more details about using skills, see [Conflict Resolution](/fs3/fs3-3/conflict).

 The specific list of Action Skills will vary from game to game.
 For an example, see **[FS3 Core](/fs3/fs3-3/core)**.